chrissiwaffler/notes/content/git.md

 	# -> no need for an intermediate "add" step
 	git commit -am "feat: adding all files automatically"
 	```
-- publishing your changes: often you not only work alone but, want to synchronize your local repository with a remote repository (e.g., Github) to enable collaboration
+- **push** your changes: often you not only work alone but, want to synchronize your local repository with a remote repository (e.g., Github) to enable collaboration
 	```bash
 	# publish your changes to the default origin
 	git push